ramantehlan/4x/README.md

 thereupon.

-- The data from satellite ( mainly Color & Temperature Data ) can help the fishermen to know the spots where they must avoid fishing as those many endangered species exist in those spots.
+- The data from satellite ( mainly Color & Temperature Data ) can help the fishermen to know the spots where they must avoid fishing as many endangered species exist in those spots.

 - Satellite Data can help the fishermen know of the algal blooms & help them plan accordingly .
 ```